 It’s quick and easy to use.

 Ubuntu Studio Originally this was an audio package.
 Now it’s a broad ranged media package.
 It’s free and can easily tried with without have to change your OS.
 There is also the Ubuntu OS which has saved my life many a time.
-You can test drive both these free packages by running then from a DVD.
+You can test drive both these free packages by running them from a DVD.
 You might become a convert.
 These are Linux based software.

 Not so Free Pro software